Why Sick Care Innovation Centers Don’t Deliver

 The new thing in sick care administration is to create healthcare innovation centers, modeled somewhat after other industry R/D and skunk works.
-Their goal, ostensibly, is to innovate our way out of the sick care mess.
+Their goal, ostensibly, is to innovate our way out of the sick care and health care mess.
 They focus mostly on quality, cost, process improvement, patient experience, sometimes doctor experience and access to care and range in size, scope and vision.
 A recent review identified 50 hospital innovation centers.
-Steve Blank calls it innovation theater.
+Steve Blank calls it innovation theater

 Sick care (over 90% of the US “healthcare” spend is for taking care of sick people) innovation center leaders and participants will need to address some issues to be effective and deliver impact:

 1. The last mile.
 All the systems engineering in the world won’t make a difference until we crack the code on how to change human behavior.

 2. The rules.
 Most will have relatively limited impact until and unless the reimbursement rules substantially change.
 Rules drive ecosystems that create business models that deploy and scale innovation.
 Right now innovation centers are trying to use new tactics but can only deploy limited innovation strategies without a new playing field.
 They are living in the no man’s land between the now and the new.

 3. Systems thinking overcoming silos.
 Healthcare is notoriously siloed at almost every level, from department to department to one sick care system to the next.

 4. Patient willingness and ability to engage.
 The assumption is that more patient “engagement” will be mean better outcomes.
 That needs to be validated and we need to do a better job of targeted patient segments who want to take responsibility for their care and assume the consequences for the results.

 5. Shifting value factors.
 Medical care is becoming commoditized.
 Patients can’t judge quality and cost since they are so opaque so they use service, speed, convenience and experience as proxies.
 There is relatively little correlation between satisfied patients and the quality of care they receive.